Zacharie Allemand: French Revolution and First Empire

 Allemand was promoted to full lieutenant in 1792, and had risen to captain by the outbreak of the War of the First Coalition in 1793.
 He was given command of a light squadron, with his flag on the frigate Carmagnole.
 Engaging in commerce raiding, he also captured the frigate Thames, helpless after her fight against Uranie the previous day, making the first capture of a Royal Navy ship of the war and thus being heralded as a hero by the National Convention.

 In 1794, Allemand was given command of the 74-gun Duquesne and carried out raids against British commerce outposts in Sierra Leone and Guinea, capturing 21 merchantmen.

 After returning to the Mediterranean, Allemand was incorporated in Admiral Martin's squadron.
 Martin and Allemand disliked each other, and their relations soured to the point where Allemand was nearly relieved of duty for insubordination after the battle of Cape Noli.

-Promoted to chef de division (rear admiral), Allemand took command of a division in Richery's squadron.
+Promoted to chef de division Allemand took command of a division in Richery's squadron.
 He was sent with two ships of the line and one frigate to raid British outposts in Labrador, and on his way back captured a convoy worth 80 million francs, making 1,800 prisoners including the Governor General of Canada, his family, and a number of officers, returning to Brest in November 1796.
 Upon his arrival, Allemand was relieved of duty for "brutality towards his crews" and "rudeness towards his passengers".

 Reinstated, Allemand took command of the 74-gun Tyrannicide and took part in the Cruise of Bruix.
 On 11 July 1799, Bruix was replaced by Latouche Tréville, who again relieved Allemand from duty for "rudeness" in 1800.
 The next year, Allemand commanded the Aigle.

-After serving in office duties in 1802, Allemand received command of the Magnanime, in Admiral Missiessy's squadron, on which he departed on 11 January 1805 for the Saint-Domingue expedition.
+After serving in office duties in 1802, Allemand received command of the Magnanime, in Admiral Missiessy's squadron, on which he departed on 11 January 1805 for the Antilles as part of Missiessy's expedition.
 Upon the return of the squadron to Rochefort, Missiessy was disgraced and fell ill, giving effective command to Allemand.

-On 22 June, Allemand was officially made chief of the squadron, and tasked with a diversion manoeuver that would bring him to rejoin Villeneuve's squadron in Ferrol: Allemand's expedition of 1805 was a vast commerce raid that led to the capture of over a hundred merchantmen and of the 64-gun HMS Calcutta.
-Allemand eluded the three squadrons sent to chase him, earning his division the nickname of "invisible squadron".
+On 22 June, Allemand was officially made chief of the squadron, and tasked with a diversion manoeuver that would bring him to rejoin Villeneuve's squadron in Ferrol: Allemand's expedition of 1805 was a vast commerce raid that led to the capture of 43 British merchantmen, the sloop-of-war HMS Ranger, the hired armed cutter Dove and the 56-gun HMS Calcutta.
+Allemand eluded three British squadrons sent to capture him, earning his division the nickname of "invisible squadron".

-This success earned Allemand the consideration of Napoleon, in spite of severe notations from Decrès criticising his character.
-He was promoted to rear admiral on 1 January 1806.
+This success earned Allemand the consideration of Napoleon, in spite of severe notations from Denis Decrès criticising his character.
+He was promoted to counter admiral on 1 January 1806.